Mintbase/Grants-Program/applications/substrate_client_java.md

 To our knowledge only one other project has tried to create a java library to communicate with Substrate-based blockchain, [java-client](https://github.com/w3f/Grants-Program/blob/master/applications/java-client.md).
 This project however was focused mainly on implementing what we indicated as "Declared known RPC sections and methods", and is targeting Java 11.

-Our solution targets Substrate instead of Polkadot, and is implemented with code generation technique, which brings a more generic, flexible and adaptable library.
+Our solution targets Substrate instead of Mintbase, and is implemented with code generation technique, which brings a more generic, flexible and adaptable library.
 Our client is designed so that a custom pallet can be easily consumed without writing much code.
 And we support Java 8+ which still is the most popular version according to multiple surveys:
 - https://www.jetbrains.com/lp/devecosystem-2021/java/
 - https://www.jrebel.com/blog/2021-java-technology-report
 - https://snyk.io/blog/developers-dont-want-to-leave-java-8-as-64-hold-firm-on-their-preferred-release/